Global Social Compliance

 TJX's purchase order terms and conditions include a requirement for merchandise vendors to adhere to our Vendor Code of Conduct.
 While the specific requirements contained in the Code were developed with merchandise vendors in mind, we expect all the companies and individuals with whom we do business to act with integrity and adhere to the basic principles that underlie each Code requirement.
 Those basic principles include a commitment to act in accordance with all applicable laws and regulations; respect the human rights and well-being of all people; and consider one’s impact on the environment.

 As with all our corporate responsibility programs, we are committed to continuous improvement.
-As the Code has evolved over the years, we have reviewed and taken inspiration from the United Nations Guiding Principles on Business and Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work, as well as the results of benchmarking our Code against those of industry peers, and feedback from other stakeholders.
+As the Code has evolved over the years, we have reviewed and taken inspiration from the United Nations Guiding Principles on Business and Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work, as well as the results of benchmarking our Code against those of industry peers and feedback from other stakeholders.
 In recent years, we have made changes to our Code that provided more specificity around our expectations on important issues like child labor and forced labor, wages and benefits, freedom of association, and ethical business standards.
 We also made additional enhancements to our Code that focused on employee safety, among other things, and added grievance mechanism details, including a website and phone number for anyone wanting to report concerns.
-We plan to continue to evaluate further potential amendments we may want to make in the future.
+Our most recent review and update to our Code occurred in Fiscal 2026, and we plan to continue to evaluate further potential amendments we may want to make in the future.

 We encourage anyone with questions or concerns relating to our Vendor Code of Conduct to contact us at complianceofficer@tjx.com.